fybrik/airbyte-module/fybrik/README_Chaining.md

     kubectl apply -f $AIRBYTE_MODULE_DIR/module.yaml -n fybrik-system
     ```

-1. In this scenaio, we also need the arrow-flight module:
+1. In this scenaio, we also need the arrow-flight module since it does the transform:
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/fybrik/arrow-flight-module/master/module.yaml -n fybrik-system
     ```